catlee/aosa-volume2/raw/mailman/mailman.rst

 after the mailing list, but Mailman was originally designed without consideration for virtual domains.
 This lead to a very unfortunate problem where two mailing lists could not have the same name in different domains.
-For example, if you owned both the ``example.com`` and ``example.org`` domains, and you wanted them to act independently and allow for a different ``support`` mailing list in each, you cannot do this in Mailman 2, without modifications to the code, a barely-supported hook, or conventional workarounds that forced a different list name under the covers, which is the approach used by large sites such as SourceForge.
+For example, if Anne owned both the ``example.com`` and ``example.org`` domains, wanted them to act independently, and allow for a different ``support`` mailing list in each, she cannot do this in Mailman 2, without modifications to the code, a barely-supported hook, or conventional workarounds that forced a different list name under the covers, which is the approach used by large sites such as SourceForge.

 This has been solved in Mailman 3 by changing the way mailing lists are identified, along with moving all the data into a traditional database.
-The *primary key* for the mailing list table is the *fully qualified list name* or as you'd probably recognize it, the posting address.
+The *primary key* for the mailing list table is the *fully qualified list name*, commonly known as the posting address.
 Thus ``support@example.com`` and ``support@example.org`` are now completely independent rows in the mailing list table, and can easily co-exist in a single Mailman system.

 Runners